DFHack/dfhack/COMPILE.rst

 Before you can build anything, you'll also need ``cmake``.
 It is advisable to also get ``ccmake`` on distributions that split the cmake package into multiple parts.

+For the code generation parts, you need perl and the XML::LibXML perl package.
+You should be able to find them in your distro repositories (on Arch linux 'perl-xml-libxml').

 Build
 =====
 Building is fairly straightforward.
 Enter the ``build`` folder and start the build like this::